 The Group's identified operating segments are consistent with the segments reported to the BOD, which is the Group's chief operating decision maker.
-Financial information on the operating segments are presented in Note 4.

 Foreign Currency Denominated Transactions

 Transactions denominated in foreign currencies are initially recorded in Philippine Peso using the exchange rate prevailing at the date of transaction.
 Monetary assets and liabilities denominated in foreign currencies are restated at the functional currency using the rate of exchange prevailing at the reporting date.
 Foreign exchange differences between the rate at transaction date and settlement date or reporting date are credited to or charged against profit or loss.
 Nonmonetary items that are measured in terms of historical cost in foreign currency are translated using the exchange rate at the dates of initial transactions.